 If you are experiencing symptoms of COVID-19 or have been in close contact with person who has tested positive for COVID-19, you should self-isolate and call to schedule a screening with the University of Chicago Medicine or UChicago Student Wellness.

 In order to understand and mitigate the prevalence of COVID-19 on campus, the University is providing weekly screening for up to 5,000 students, faculty, other academic appointees, and postdoctoral researchers and staff participants who will regularly be on campus.

-Those living in the University residence halls, as well as in-season student athletes who live off-campus, are required to participate in a testing program under which they will be tested upon their arrival on campus and once a week after that.
+Those living in the University residence halls, as well as student athletes who live off-campus, are required to participate in a testing program under which they will be tested upon their arrival on campus and once a week after that.